 UNA San Francisco is a California non-profit corporation with a membership that elects the Board of Directors.
-Currently the Board has 9 members.
-Here they are in alphabetical order with short statements from each.
+Here are selected members with short statements from each.

 Fyodor is Co-Founder and Managing Partner of the Institute for Evolutionary Leadership – a social enterprise that builds leadership capacity in public, private, and social sectors to address world’s pressing challenges through cultural and institutional redesign.
 As Mentor and Board Member of Oakland’s award-winning cooperative business accelerator Uptima Business Bootcamp and the main driving force behind Academy of Management’s prestigious Entrepreneurship Practice Award Fyodor helps define and promote the role of entrepreneurship in creating a more just, sustainable, and flourishing world.

 Humanitarian, activist, International Project Developer, specializes in fundraising and creating public/private partnerships.
 Has excellent operational, financial, marketing and product development skills.
 Held positions as senior corporate executive giving her a breadth of knowledge in finance, business and organizational structures.
 Worked on funding many development projects in South Africa, Asia and South America for over 25 years.
 Member Board of Directors Afghanistan Impact Alliance; Rotary Club.
 Strong commitment to social needs and social impact projects.

 Nelson C. Barry III, Esq.
 Chair, Global Goals for Sustainable Development